LavredisG/kafka_cluster_in_k8s_cluster/README.md

 # Kafka-Kubernetes cluster

-This project sets up a Kafka cluster with a single broker on a Kubernetes cluster and deploys a webapp which consumes messages from the broker's topic in order to display them in real time on our browser using websockets.
+This project sets up a single broker Kafka cluster on a 2 node Kubernetes cluster and deploys a webapp which consumes messages from the broker's topic in order to display them in real time on our browser using websockets on localhost:8080.

 ## Prerequisites